QuickPoses/quickposes.github.io/_posts/2020-04-05-features-session-results.markdown

 ---

 - At the end of the session, a summary is displayed, use it to see how good you did this time.
+- Tap on each thumbnail to inspect your work in fullscreen.